 • 1.6 credits

-Software training to introduce main interface vocabulary and techniques for importing geometries.
+Software training that introduces key interface terminology and techniques for importing geometries.

 Course Hours: